 Access to financial services for refugees.
 A number of Community Sponsorship groups highlighted the difficulties that refugees face in opening bank accounts so we convened a group of financial organisations.
 We then worked with the Financial Conduct Authority to collate experiences of refugees opening bank accounts.
 Findings contributed to the Refugee Council’s guidance on helping refugees to open bank accounts.

 Tackling void property costs.
-We worked with the Home Office to introduce an eight week period of void property reimbursement to prevent Community Sponsors from having to pay rent on properties in the two months prior to the arrival of the refugees they’re supporting.
+We worked with the Home Office to introduce an eight week period of actual void property reimbursement to prevent Community Sponsors from having to pay rent on properties in the two months prior to the arrival of the refugees they’re supporting.
 In April 2021, the void property reimbursement for four bedroomed properties was increased to a 12 week period.
 Community Sponsorship groups who claim the void costs will need to evidence the rent that they pay.
 More detailed information for Community Sponsorship groups is available on our Training Website.